Pressure Bolt: Cast

 Benni Diez is among the six extras playing other potential new employees.

 Themes

 Bureaucracy and alienation

-Pressure Bolt invokes a vision of a future dystopia, in which lines of alientated people on screen appear to be all that remains of the human race, worked to death in a set of repetitive and meaningless tasks.
+Pressure Bolt invokes a vision of a future dystopia, in which lines of alienated people on screen appear to be all that remains of the human race, worked to death in a set of repetitive and meaningless tasks.
 Human beings work both for and inside of "an enormous bureaucratic machinery", each one "an insignificant cog" in a "merciless system in which abnegators are eliminated", and indeed whose whole purpose "seems to be self destruction."

 Production

 Background and development

 Benni Diez developed a love for horror and science-fiction filmmaking in the early 1990s, and worked for agencies and production companies in Bavaria before enrolling at Film Academy Baden-Württemberg in 2002, where he specialised in visual effects and animation.
 Pressure Bolt was made during his first year at the film academy, and is the first film on which Diez collaborated with Marinko Spahić, another student at Baden-Württemberg (they collaborated again on Kingz, released in 2007).

 Benni Diez performed most of the principal tasks himself, including visual effects and served as an extra.
 The film was made for €250.

 Erfan Al-Madani, who plays the headhunter, translated all of his script from German to Arabic, as "it was easier for him to act in his native language."